 Jim Continenza recently took over as Executive Chairman, with the task of restoring the company to financial health.
 His appointment earlier this year saw the stock price trade sharply higher, though it has since given up most of those gains.

 Continenza’s immediate priority is finalizing the sale of Kodak’s Flexographic business, which is expected to be completed in the next few weeks.
-This will bring in nearly $400 million which will be used to.
+This will bring in nearly $400 million which will be used to pay down debt.

 Falling Revenue Across the Board